 Just as in Archbishop John Ireland's time, today's Catholics express an urgent need for more good and holy priests.
 Without our priests, we would not have the Eucharist.
 And in today's challenging culture, the Church and the world need gifted, holy men to provide guidance and hope.
 Fortunately, as God calls, men and lay leaders are responding.

 The Catholic faithful are instrumental in ensuring that men and lay leaders are able to answer God's call.
 As more men say "yes" to priesthood, prayers and financial support must increase.
 Furthermore, 90% of the lay leaders preparing for ministry at the seminary receive financial assistance.
-Please consider how you might participate in supporting this important mission by contributing to The Rector's Sustaining Fund, a Scholarship Fund, or by making a Legacy Gift.
+Please consider supporting our mission by contributing to The Rector's Sustaining Fund, a Scholarship Fund, or by making a Legacy Gift

 The answer – a strong, thriving seminary

 As men respond to God's call, they deserve the best formation possible.
 The Saint Paul Seminary is the answer to that need for men from the Archdiocese of St. Paul and Minneapolis and beyond.
-Currently, 100 men from 17 diocese are in formation at The Saint Paul Seminary, one of the largest major seminaries in the country.
+We are one of the largest major seminaries in the country.
 With your support, The Saint Paul Seminary will continue to be a strong, thriving seminary that cultivates more good, holy priests after the Lord's own heart while equipping faithful, effective lay leaders for ministry within the Church.